AbdurNawaz/Facial-Keypoints/README.md

 __Notebook 2__    : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints

-__Notebook 3__    : Facial Keypoint Detection Using Haar Cascades and your Trained CNN
+__Notebook 3__    : Facial Keypoint Detection Using Haar Cascades and Trained CNN

 This Project is inspired from the research paper [Facial Key Points Detection using Deep